torchlard/Notes/Math/real_analysis.md

 d(s,t) = 0 if s=t
        | 1 if s≠t

+let C[0,1] be set of all continuous functions on interval [0,1] to R

 ## neighborhood and convergence
 let (S,d) be metric space, ε>0
 ε-neighborhood of point x0 in S